denver-code/bincollection_bot/README.md

 At this moment bot support only Adur&Worthing Council information.
 # ▹ Installation #
 > [!NOTE]
-> For start make sure you have python and redis and mongodb installed on your machine.
+> For start make sure you have python and redis or docker installed on your machine.
 ``` Bash
 git clone https://github.com/denver-code/bincollection_bot
 cd bincollection_bot